Your Cart

 So, is BV sexually transmitted?

 There's a significant amount of clinical data suggesting that BV-associated microbes can be shared between penile and vaginal microbiomes during sexual activity.
-A landmark study published this year in The New England Journal of Medicine (NEJM) also found strong evidence that BV is sexually transmitted, and that treating male sexual partners dramatically increases cure rates.
+A landmark study published this year in The New England Journal of Medicine (NEJM) also found strong evidence that BV is sexually transmitted, and that treating male sex partners dramatically increases cure rates.

 This isn't relevant to heterosexual couples exclusively, though.
 Research shows that microbes can also be shared between vulvas during same-sex intercourse.
 Concurrency (having multiple sexual partners) and having a new sex partner were also found to be increased risk factors for the sexual transmission of bacterial vaginosis.